-- Introduction to Psychology: This course is an introduction to various areas of psychology, including scientific investigation, motivation, personality, intelligence, behavioral deviation, perception, learning and human development.
+- Introduction to Psychology: This course is an introduction to various areas of psychology, including scientific investigation, motivation, personality, intelligence, behavioral deviation, perception, learning, and human development.

-- Research Methods: Students in this course will develop an understanding a variety of research methods, including experimental, survey, co-relational and case-history techniques
+- Research Methods: Students in this course will develop an understanding of a variety of research methods, including experimental, survey, co-relational and case-history techniques

-- Social Psychology: Social psychology is an interesting, dynamic study of how people’s thoughts, feelings and actions are affected by others.
-Issues discussed include prejudice, conformity, interpersonal attraction and violence.
+- Social Psychology: Social psychology is an interesting, dynamic study of how people’s thoughts, feelings, and actions are affected by others.
+Issues discussed include prejudice, conformity, interpersonal attraction, and violence.
 The scientific methods of studying such phenomena are emphasized.

-- Industrial Organizational Psychology: Introduction to Industrial-Organizational Psychology, an applied field in psychology focused to improve the effectiveness of the workplace through research, assessment and interventions allowing for enhancement of the office climate, improvement of group and individual performance and overall organizational goals.
+- Industrial-Organizational Psychology: Introduction to Industrial-Organizational Psychology, an applied field in psychology focused to improve the effectiveness of the workplace through research, assessment, and interventions allowing for enhancement of the office climate, improvement of group and individual performance and overall organizational goals.